Basic Concepts in AimRT

 • Executor query interface

-Users can directly use official AimRT plugins, seek third-party plugins, or implement their own to extend the framework’s capabilities for specific needs.
+Users can directly use some officially provided AimRT plugins, seek plugins from third-party developers, or implement their own plugins to enhance the framework’s service capabilities and meet specific needs.